Longan: Distribution

 Longan is found commonly in most of Asia, primarily in mainland China, Taiwan, Vietnam and Thailand.
 China, the main longan-producing country in the world, produced about 1.9 e6MT of longan in 2015–2017, accounting for 70% of the world's longan production and more than 50% of the world's longan plots.
 Vietnam and Thailand produced around 500 and 980 e3MT, respectively.
 Like Vietnam, Thailand's economy relies heavily on the cultivation and shipments of longan as well as lychee.
 This increase in the production of longan reflects recent interest in exotic fruits in other parts of the world.
 However, the majority of the demand comes from Asian communities in North America, Europe and Australia.

-Longan growth enhancement efforts
+Yield

-While longan yields average out to 2 to 5 metric tons per hectare, there have been observed yields of up to 19.5 mt/ha in Israel.
-When investigating the difference, researchers found that the biggest areas of improvement for lychee yield came in improving crop management practices and the ambience surrounding the fields.
+While longan yields average out to 2 to 5 tonnes per hectare, there have been observed yields of up to 19.5 tonnes per ha in Israel.

-Efforts have been made to prolong longan's relatively short shelf life with chemical treatments based on SO2 in 2014.

 Advancements in selective breeding have allowed scientists to find a strain of longan containing a "high proportion of aborted seeds" at the end of a thirty-year breeding program in 2001.
-Studies in 2015 that aimed to aid longan breeding efforts discovered that -20 degrees Celsius is the optimal temperature for long-term storage of longan pollen, a key ingredient in enabling longan breeding programs.
+Studies in 2015 that aimed to aid longan breeding efforts discovered that −20 degrees Celsius is the optimal temperature for long-term storage of longan pollen, a key ingredient in enabling longan breeding programs.